 During an attack or ambush nobody should ever underestimate their adversary(s).
 However, active killer incidents have revealed many similar patterns when it comes to the mindset of these individuals.

-Whether speaking about Eric Harris and Dylan Klebold from Columbine, Sung Hei-Cho from Virginia Tech, or Adam Lanza from Sandy Hook elementary School, these killers did not have an extensive history or experiences into a life of crime and violence.
+Eric Harris and Dylan Klebold from Columbine, Sung Hei-Cho from Virginia Tech, or Adam Lanza from Sandy Hook elementary School, did not have an extensive history of crime and violence.
 Please note that the subjects just listed were amongst some of the deadliest school attackers in U.S. history.
-In fact, the only time the majority of these subjects ever committed criminal activity was during the planning stage where one stole supplies in preparation for their attack.
-These killers don’t necessarily have the experience of committing violent acts, but they have the mindset.
+Although, these killers didn’t necessarily have the experience of committing violent acts, they had the mindset.